geshan/geshan.github.com/posts/2022-08-30-what-do-tech-recruiters-look-for-part-03.md

 > To be transparent on this, don't apply for a software engineer role and then tell me when I ask, that my ideal next role is a PM.

 If it is a means to get where you want then it is fine, but be crystal clear about it.

+#### What would be your most important tip to job seekers while we are going through this difficult macroeconomic situation in 2022?

+Some of the questions you should be asking yourself in this scenario are:

+* Do I believe in the product/service?
+* Is there going to be a product, or is it a dream?
+* If there is a product/service, would I buy it?
+Can I see value in it?
+* Is there already a market?
+Who are their clients?
+Do they have clients?

+It's easy to get caught up in watching all this content, office parties, holidays and above market salaries.

+> They do a great job at selling themselves, no doubt this will change and have to readjust.

+Look at the housing market, it's not sustainable.
+Again do your research, if it sounds too good to be true, well think about it.
+Also consider how long will the company last if it is burning a lot of cash.

 *****